Ahh Portugal.

 Banana Beach House Lagos

-– Make this one of the best cheap surf hostels in Portugal.
+It’s actually one of the cheapest surf hostels in Portugal.
 That’s right: in the whole damn country.
+Get involved.

 Sol A Sol Hostel

 Sol A Sol has that perfect balance between the fun stuff and chilling that’s pretty hard to attain.
-In fact, this Lagos youth hostel literally claims that it provides “the ultimate Lagos experience.”
+In fact, this place literally claims that it provides “the ultimate Lagos hostel experience.”
 It is a bold claim indeed, but not far from the truth.
-It’s also cheap!

 They do trips to caves, daily tours, rooftop BBQs, yummy family dinners, and bar crawls, and the staff are helpful, which easily gives it creds enough to be one of the best hostels in Portugal for the lonely wanderers.
-This budget hostel in Lagos is also very close to the beach – perfect!
+This budget hostel is also very close to the beach which, let’s be real, is all you need in Lagos anyway.
+To be close to some of the most beautiful spots in Portugal, this hostel ticks all the boxes.

 Cloud 9 Hostel